Boehringer-Ingelheim/BPrinStratTTE/README.md

   times.
 - Potential predictors of the intercurrent event can be taken into account.
+- The models are fitted by Monte Carlo Markov Chain (MCMC) sampling, they are coded in [Stan](https://mc-stan.org/) and pre-compiled.
 - More flexible time-to-event distributions (piecewise-exponential and Weibull) will be considered in future versions of the package.